 Medications for Alzheimer’s

-Currently, four medicines are approved to treat Alzheimer’s disease: It's important to understand that none of the four medicines can cure or stop the disease.
+Currently, several medicines are approved to treat Alzheimer’s disease: It's important to understand that none of them can cure or stop the disease.
 What they can do, for some people, is help them improve for a while from where they started.
 Most of the time, these medicines work to slow down certain problems, such as memory loss.
 Slowing down memory loss can allow many people with Alzheimer’s to be more comfortable and independent for a longer time.